SalesforceCommerceCloud/b2c-crm-sync/README.md

 # Salesforce B2C Commerce / Customer 360 Platform Integration #

 ## Introduction ##
 Salesforce B2C Commerce / CRM Sync is an enablement solution designed by the Salesforce Architect Success Team to teach Salesforce's B2C Customer Data Strategy for multi-cloud use-cases.
 The solution demonstrates a contemporary approach to the integration between Salesforce B2C Commerce and the Cloud products running on the Salesforce Customer 360 Platform.
 This project provides a framework for integrating these clouds (ex.
 B2C Commerce and Service Cloud) -- leveraging REST APIs, and the declarative capabilities of the Salesforce Platform.
 This approach powers frictionless customer experiences across B2C Commerce, Service, and Marketing Clouds by resolving and synchronizing customer profiles across these Salesforce products.

-> :warning: &nbsp;This repository is currently in **beta** as we continue to harden our tests and the MVP feature-set.
+> :warning: &nbsp;This repository is currently in it's **v0.9.0** release.
+The MVP feature-set is complete, and you can now deploy b2c-crm-sync to scratchOrgs and sandboxes via its CLI tooling.
 Solution trustworthiness is critical for our success.
 Please visit our [issues-list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) to see outstanding issues and features, and visit our [discussions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions) to ask questions. &nbsp;:warning:

 ![Introducing b2c-crm-sync](/docs/images/crm-sync.gif)

 > That's correct.
 If you have a B2C Commerce Sandbox and a [Salesforce Platform DevHub](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev) -- you can get this integration setup in an hour your very first time implementing b2c-crm-sync.
 Average deployment times for experienced developers and architects to a scratchOrg is 15 to 30 minutes.

 ## Application Overview ##
 b2c-crm-sync enables the resolution, synchronization, viewing, and management of Salesforce B2C Commerce Customer Profiles within the Salesforce Platform as either Accounts / Contacts or Person Accounts.
 The project serves as foundation for customized integration between B2C Commerce and the Salesforce Platform.
 It is designed to teach the data strategy used to synchronize B2C Customer Profiles -- and extended to support multi-cloud use-cases between B2C Commerce, Marketing Cloud, and the Salesforce Platform (ex.
 Service, Sales, Loyalty Cloud, etc).

 > Please note that this integration is an 'above the API' integration achieved via REST services -- and is not a low-level platform integration.
 Think of this repository as a guide for integrating B2C Commerce and the Salesforce Customer 360 Platform leveraging REST APIs, custom code, and a subset of its declarative features.